2020 E-World Championship Postponed

 US Championship/World Championship Finals

-All qualified racers have been invited to this year’s US Championship event on Thursday, March 26 at 11:00am at K1 Speed Irvine.
+All qualified racers have been invited to this year’s US Championship event on (DATE TBD).
 We’ll use a unique track layout to eliminate any home track advantage.
 The winner of this important race will become the United States representative in the K1 Speed e-World Championship finals that evening.
 Spectators are encouraged to visit and see the best from around the country AND world!

 The World Championship final will see the US representative race wheel-to-wheel with the fastest racers from our international franchise countries: Mexico, Canada, South Korea, China, France, and Puerto Rico for the title of K1 Speed’s second World Champion and the winner of the $15,000 Grand Prize – the biggest award of its kind!
 And remember, second place receives an impressive $7,500, and third place will receive $3,500 – plenty of big money up for grabs!